Skip to main content

 Instructor

-Anna Battenhouse is a research scientist in the lab of Dr. Edward Marcotte, is a Bioinformatics Consultant, and leads the Biomedical Research Computing Facility in its mission to support the IT and computational needs of the UT Austin biomedical research community.
-She has extensive experience working with NGS data, develops and maintains analysis scripts for the Bioinformatics Consulting Group, and teaches the Introduction to NGS Tools course in the Big Data in Biology Summer School as well as several CBRS short courses.
+Anna Battenhouse is a research scientist in the lab of Dr. Edward Marcotte, is a member of UT Austin’s Bioinformatics Consulting Group, and leads the Biomedical Research Computing Facility’s mission to support IT and computational needs of the biological sciences community.
+She has extensive experience working with NGS data over the last 15+ years, and develops and maintains NGS analysis scripts for UT’s BioITeam.
+Anna received a B.A. in English Literature from Carleton College in 1978.
+After a long career in commercial software development Anna began her “retirement career” at UT Austin in 2007, and obtained a B.S. in Biochemistry in 2013.

 Status